Frequently Asked Questions

 What support is available for pupils who have behavioural issues?

 Support would be given on an individual basis based on the specific needs of the child.
-We have a SENDCo and Family Support Advisor who would all work with the child and family to create a package of support.
+We have a SENDCo and Family Learning Mentor who would all work with the child and family to create a package of support.

 How are pupils rewarded for good behaviour?